mike-scott/osfoundries/src/content/blog/blog-post-update-0.1.md

 the version of the binary file.

-The length of that ETAG can be quite large (including a UUID), which is greater than the buffer can hold by default.
+The length of that ETAG can be quite large (including a UUID), which is greater than what the buffer can hold by default.
 This issue was resolved, fixing errors raised when using HTTP download in resource 5/0/1 with CONFIG_LWM2M_FIRMWARE_UPDATE_PULL_COAP_PROXY_SUPPORT=y.